Vibration Analysis of Timoshenko Beams using Isogeometric Analysis: Conclusions and Future Work

 \section{Conclusions and Future Work}

 A isogeometric analysis using NURBS basis functions is applied to the free vibration analysis of Timoshenko beams.
 Because the formulation is so simple and efficient, allowing the process of calculating weighting coefficients and characteristic polynomials to be avoided, this method has merits over other semi-analytic methods.
 Rapid convergence, good accuracy as well as the conceptual simplicity characterize the isogeometric analysis method.
 The results from this method agree with those of Bernoulli–Euler beams when the thickness-to-length (radius) ratio is very small, however, deviate considerably as the thickness-to-length (radius) ratio grows larger.
+The isogeometric analysis a computationally efficient method that could be used along with powerful modern optimization algorithms like Particle Swarm Optimization and Differential Evolution ~\cite{biswas2021improving, saha2022chagskode, saha2022framework} to perform structural optimization and come up parameters for with light-weight designs.